-The study does confirm that moms who were exposed to the largest degree of phthalate exposure had a higher chance of giving birth to a boy with smaller penises compared to moms who had the smallest degree of phthalate exposure.
+The study does confirm that mums who were exposed to the largest degree of phthalate exposure had a higher chance of giving birth to a boy with smaller penises compared to mums who had the smallest degree of phthalate exposure.

 Phthalates could reduce how much testosterone a boy receives while he is still growing in the womb, which delays his reproductive development.

 This reduced reproductive growth has been connected to other problems.
 For instance, boys can experience a higher risk of undescended testicles and a tinier distance between the anus and the genitals.

 Shanna H. Swan, Ph.D., is a professor part of the department of preventive medicine at the Icahn School of Medicine at Mount Sinai.
 Swan led the study which PETA quotes.
 According to her, the link between eating chicken during pregnancy and smaller penis sizes is weak.